| | |

 • I like to make a little extra sauce to stir into the pasta salad the next day since the pasta can absorb a lot of the dressing.

-Can I make pickle pasta salad the night before?
+Can I make dill pickle pasta salad the night before?

 Leave a Reply